 The Foreign Minister has just visited three countries in the Middle East – Saudi Arabia, Qatar and the United Arab Emirates.

-These are countries that are in a difficult situation given the attacks from Iran, she says.
+These are countries that are in a difficult situation given the attacks that have been carried out by Iran, she says.

 Qatar is participating as a mediator between the US and Iran to bring about a lasting ceasefire and the opening of the Strait of Hormuz.